How We Use Experiments To Drive Insight

 We’re building a huge array of retrospected experiments which sum up some of the key insights we’ve had from running our program.
 When we’re operating at ‘Peak Insight’, they are the lifeblood of how we work — informing everything from our theory of change, to our year’s activities, to the language we use on our website and invitations.

-The retrospected experiments act as a sink of knowledge which we’ve actually gone out and tested for the specific context and community we’re operating with — not read about in a report somewhere.
+The retrospected experiments act as a compendium of knowledge which we’ve gone out and tested for the specific context and community we’re operating with — not read about in a report somewhere.

 Reading back over an experiment sheet is visceral, you re-live the experience, meaning that a huge amount insight more surfaces each time.